Augmenta-tech/Augmenta/README.md

 Join the community !

-Check the contribute panel in each repository.
+Check the contribute section in each repository.

 Applications
 ------------

-You can check examples what we do with Augmenta here : [Théoriz studio]
+For now, you can check examples what we do with Augmenta here : [Théoriz studio]

+People are starting to do cool things right now !

-We will also post videos in a new website of what awesome people do with it soon !
+We will post videos in a new website to come of what awesome people do with it soon !

 [Théoriz studio]: http://www.theoriz.com/